epic-gateway/true-ingress/README.md

 |      src               | Sources of eBPF and helpers                                       |
 |      test              | Tests and scripts to setup test topology                          |

+## Geting started

-## Prerequisites
+### Prerequisites

-PFC was developed and tested on Ubuntu 18.04 LST.
+PFC was developed and tested on Ubuntu 18.04 LTS.

 For starting you need only:

     git make

+### Clone repository

-Once you clone project locally, issue:
+Once you clone project locally, run following command from main folder:

     make init

 And it will get all dependencies for you.
+Now you are ready to procees with building sources.

-## Build
+### Build

-Follow instructions in [src](src/README.md) folder in order to build eBPF programs and helpers.
+Let's compile TC programs into *.o* files and make userspace binaries like *cli*.
+Simple version is:

+    make build

+For detailed instructions go to [src](src/).

+When binaries and docker image are ready, you can run some tests.

-## Run
+### Run

-Follow instructions in [test](test/README.md) folder in order to setup a demo topology and run some tests.
+First let's put compiled binaries into docker image:

+    make prod-img

+And then you can build testing topology and run basic test:

+    make test

+For detailed information about testing topology and additional test cases proceed to [test](test/) folder.